 Homepage of Daniel S. Wilkerson

 For four and a half years I was a Programmer-Analyst III at the University of California at Berkeley.
 I worked for Alex Aiken and David Wagner.
 I continue to work on research and software in the areas of programming languages and security.
+My resume.

 On the right is a picture of my hero, Ben Franklin!
 I have made printable versions of excerpts from his Autobiography on Virtue and Humility to carry with me; you may want to as well.
+Benjamin Franklin

 It is certainly of more consequence to a man, that he has learnt to govern his passions in spite of temptation, to be just in his dealings, to be temperate in his pleasures, to support himself with fortitude under his misfortunes, to behave with prudence in all his affairs and every circumstance of life; I say, it is of much more real advantage to him to be thus qualified, than to be a master of all the arts and sciences in the world beside.
 Virtue alone is sufficient to make a man great, glorious, and happy. -- Benjamin Franklin